 - location Living rooms and community spaces

-Eser is open to all young adults in their 20s and 30s who are interested in Jewish learning and facilitated discussion.
-Eser welcome individuals from all religious, political, gender, and economic backgrounds.
+Open Circle Young Adult Learning is open to those in their 20s and 30s who are interested in Jewish learning and facilitated discussion.
+We welcome individuals from all religious, political, gender, and economic backgrounds.
 No prior formal Jewish education or knowledge of Hebrew is required.
 Past participants include secular and religious Jews from a variety of movements, as well as non-Jews, including partners in interfaith relationships and those considering conversion.